Our Musicians

 Violin

-John is also in demand as an assistant to many of the world’s leading conductors, such as Sir Simon Rattle, Daniel Harding, Yannick Nézet-Séguin, Robin Ticciati and Edward Gardner, working with the London Philharmonic, Orchestre de Paris, Dresden Staatskapelle, Wiener Symphoniker, and others.
+John is regularly invited to assist many of the world’s leading conductors, such as Sir Simon Rattle, Daniel Harding, Yannick Nézet-Séguin, Karina Canellakis, Robin Ticciati and Edward Gardner, working with the Symphonieorchester des Bayerischen Rundfunks, London Philharmonic, Orchestre de Paris, Dresden Staatskapelle, Wiener Symponiker and others.

 John Warner